sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 ## Atomic primitives

-Memory writes don't happen immediately unless synchronisation is applied (properly). _Applying it properly_ can be tricky.
-Therefore we avoid using them (all the way) and instead opt-in for `Atomic Variables`.

-`Atomic Variables` are `volatile variables` close relatives, more expensive, but effective at building concurrent operations without relying on the synchronised statement.
-These variables allow us to express a `complex linearisable operation` (a task that _appears_ to occur instantaneously to the rest of the system and is equivalent to at least two reads or writes).
+When it comes to memory writes, ensuring proper synchronization is crucial.
+However, synchronizing operations can be intricate.
+To simplify this, we turn to `Atomic Variables`.

+Atomic Variables are akin to volatile variables, albeit more robust albeit more expensive.
+They enable the construction of concurrent operations without relying on synchronized blocks.
+These variables are adept at handling complex, linearizable operations.

 Let's see them in action:

 ```scala
 import java.util.concurrent.atomic._

 object AtomicUid extends App {
  private val uid = new AtomicLong(0L)
  def getUniqueId(): Long = uid.incrementAndGet()